compoundpartners/js-articles/docs/index.rst

 Features
 ***************

-* guaranteed support and development - Aldryn News & Blog is a key application in the django CMS/Aldryn ecosystem, and is backed by commercial support
+* guaranteed support and development - JumpSuite Articles is a key application in the django CMS/Aldryn ecosystem, and is backed by commercial support
 * one-click installation on the Aldryn platform
 * multi-lingual by default